Muzzleloader: Modern use

 Driven by demand for muzzleloaders for special extended primitive hunting seasons, firearms manufacturers have developed in-line muzzleloading rifles with designs similar to modern breech-loading centerfire designs.
 Knight Rifles pioneered the in-line muzzleloader in the mid-1980s, manufacturing and selling them to this day.
 Savage Arms has created the 10ML-II, which can be used with smokeless powder, reducing the cleaning required.
-However, Savage has discontinued the production of smokeless muzzleloaders and no company has yet to pick up production of a new smokeless muzzleloader.
+However, Savage has discontinued the production of smokeless muzzleloaders.
+Remington Firearms also have a muzzleloader in production, the model "700 Ultimate" or "700 SL Ultimate".
 There are several custom gun makers that are currently building smokeless muzzleloaders on new or donor bolt actions.
+American Gun Craft have released the ROTO 12 shotgun that uses black powder.